How to feel more confident about childbirth

 New motherhood comes with many joys and challenges.
 Loneliness is common for new parents who have just given birth, especially for first-time mothers.
 Any big life change is known to cause feelings of isolation and anxiety, particularly as you adjust to a new way of living.

 It's essential to speak to trusted friends and family about the way you feel, especially if you're struggling to cope.
 "If you have a partner and they go back to work after the first few weeks, you can feel isolated and on your own," says Williams.
-"There is also the app Peanut, which is getting more popular."

 If you are struggling with your mental health after giving birth, it's important to speak to your doctor for advice about treatments and support.